jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (e) A is a bare trustee of a trust to which the product is subject; or (f) A is a director of a body corporate and the body corporate has a relevant interest in the product; or (g) A is a product holder of a body corporate and the body corporate's constitution gives the product holder pre-emptive rights on the transfer of the product, if all product holders of the products have pre-emptive rights on the same terms; or
-  (h) A is an operator of a designated settlement system (as defined in section 156M(1) of the Banking (Prudential Supervision) Act 1989) and is acting in the ordinary course of that business.
+  (h) A is an operator of a designated FMI and is acting in the ordinary course of that business.
 (2) Subsection (1)﻿(a) to (h) do not apply to a person if the person is currently declared by the FMA, by notice under section 562(1)﻿(i), to be a person that is not exempt under any of those paragraphs.
 (3) For the purposes of subsection (1)﻿(e), a trustee may be a bare trustee even if he or she is entitled as a trustee to be remunerated out of the income or property of the trust.
+(4) In subsection (1)﻿(h), designated FMI and operator have the meanings given in section 5 of the Financial Market Infrastructures Act 2021.

 **Territorial scope**